ahmedkhalifa14/CarZone/README.md

 [Clean Architecture](https://developer.android.com/topic/architecture) Clean Architecture is a software architectural pattern that promotes the separation of concerns and the creation of modular, maintainable, and testable software systems.

+[Modularization](https://developer.android.com/topic/modularization) Modularization is a practice of organizing a codebase into loosely coupled and self contained parts.
+Each part is a module.
+Each module is independent and serves a clear purpose.
+By dividing a problem into smaller and easier to solve subproblems, you reduce the complexity of designing and maintaining a large system.

 [Model-View-ViewModel(MVVM)](https://developer.android.com/topic/architecture) Architecture Pattern,MVVM means a way to structure code.
 With MVVM, it is possible to keep the UI components of an application away from the business logic.

 [Repository Pattern](https://developer.android.com/codelabs/basic-android-kotlin-training-repository-pattern#3) The repository pattern is a design pattern that isolates the data layer from the rest of the app